scgbern/scgpico/content/wiki/events/suite2010/papers/index.md

 ### Towards Integrating E-Mail Communication in the IDE

--  Alberto Bacchelli - UniversitÃ  della Svizzera Italiana (University of Lugano), Switzerland
+-  Alberto Bacchelli - Università della Svizzera Italiana (University of Lugano), Switzerland
--  Michele Lanza - UniversitÃ  della Svizzera Italiana (University of Lugano), Switzerland
+-  Michele Lanza - Università della Svizzera Italiana (University of Lugano), Switzerland
--  Vitezslav Humpa - UniversitÃ  della Svizzera Italiana (University of Lugano), Switzerland Software developers spend a large part of their working time using an Integrated Development Environment (IDE).
+-  Vitezslav Humpa - Università della Svizzera Italiana (University of Lugano), Switzerland Software developers spend a large part of their working time using an Integrated Development Environment (IDE).
 However, IDEs are usually disconnected from the means of communication programmers use to interact and